 Protection from the rain and so on, should come in the form of rain pants, which are separate and worn over your hiking pants.
 It is no harm to have a bit of water resistance on your hiking pants, but I wouldn’t get too worried about this.

-Any significant rain, snow or whatever, hiking pants will get wet eventually.
-What I would look for more is that they’re quick drying, so if you get wet in a rain burst on a hike, they dry off quickly with the heat you generate from hiking.
+In any significant level of rain, snow or whatever, hiking pants will get wet eventually.
+What I would look for more is that they’re quick drying, so if you get wet in a rain burst on a hike, they will dry off quickly with the heat you generate from hiking.

 Q7.
 What materials should I look for in hiking pants?

 The materials listed on this page for the products are what you want to aim for.
 Broadly speaking, synthetic materials like nylon and polyester blends are the way to go.